the-alchemist88/Cpp_helper_codes/temp_objs&move_ops.md

 Myclass{}; // look below item b
 ```

-a) By C++17 standard, prvalue expressions of class type are no longer directly form temporary objects.
+a) By C++17 standard, prvalue expressions no longer directly form temporary objects.
 However, when used where a glvalue expression is expected, a temporary object is generated.
 In this case, the prvalue expression is converted to an xvalue expression, and an object is formed; this is called _temporary_ _materialization_.

 A prvalue expression of class type is not an object itself.
 By a common analogy, it's more like "the recipe used to form a class object."
 However, a class object is formed when there is a "temporary materialization conversion."
 In other words, temporary materialization results in a conversion from the prvalue category to the xvalue category.